 Bittersweet Ending: Everyone who survives ends up with their romantic interest, living a happy life.
 Sochie, meanwhile, has lost her fiancee, leaves the militia to look after her mother (who may or may not still be insane), and becomes a Secret Keeper for her beloved sister taking Dianna's place permanently and living on the Moon while Loran and Dianna move away.
 She might be able to contact them, but she's pretty unhappy with the situation.

 Fantastic Racism: She hates the Moonrace for killing her father and struggles with her antipathy for a long time.
+She's also distrustful over Earth-based foreigners like the Louisianans.

-Hot Blooded: There are few situations where she's reluctant to fight.
+Hot-Blooded: There are few situations where she's reluctant to fight.

 Leeroy Jenkins: She routinely tries to take on WaDoms, FLATs, and the like with her Kapool in the beginning.
 She starts to calm down after a while, when she sees that her rash actions have dangerous consequences for her allies.